 Where can I get information on masks that I need to wear and if DIU will provide any?

-Homemade cloth masks are acceptable.
+Homemade cloth masks, professionaly-made msks, and disposable masks are acceptable.
+A bandana and plastic face shields are also acceptable.
+All masks when worn must cover both mouth and nose.
 All DIU faculty, staff and students are responsible to provide their own masks.

 What can I do to protect my health from COVID-19?

 Wear a mask when indoors and sharing space with others, wash your hands frequently, practice six-foot physical distancing, especially when indoors, and self-quarantine if you become symptomatic.

 If I feel ill, should I go to the Health Clinic?

 If your temperature is over 99.6, stay home.
 Do not go to the Health Clinic.
 Phone the Health Clinic and report that you are not well at 972-708-7408.
 They will give instructions for getting help.
 The Health Clinic hours are now M,W,Th, F mornings 8:30 AM -12:00 PM and Tuesday afternoons 1:30 – 4:30 PM.
 If closed, contact them at this email address: email@example.com